Fidelity-Commensurability Tradeoff in Joint Embedding of Disparate Dissimilarities: Related Work

 \section{Related Work}

 Our problem is very similar to the 3-way multidimensional scaling problem where the dissimilarity data is a ($n \times n \times K$) tensor which represent pairwise dissimilarities between $n$ objects as measured in $K$ different conditions.
-However, 3-way MDS methods \cite{Carroll_Chang_1970,proxscal} find a single configuration of $n$ points representing each object (which is referred to as group space), that is as consistent as possible with the dissimilarity data under different conditions.
+However, whereas our embedding approach finds a separate configuration of points for each condition, 3-way MDS methods \cite{Carroll_Chang_1970,proxscal} find a \emph{single} configuration of $n$ points representing each object (which is referred to as ``group space''), that is as consistent as possible with the dissimilarity data under different conditions.
 DISTATIS\cite{DISTATIS} accomplishes this goal by finding a compromise inner product matrix that is a weighted combination of the inner product matrices in different conditions.
-3-way MDS methods such as INDSCAL\cite{Carroll_Chang_1970}, PROXSCAL\cite{proxscal} assume a common configuration in group space, from which the individual dissimilarity matrices are computed after being distorted by weight matrices.
-In contrast, our embedding approach always results in a distinct point for each object under each different condition and we never estimate the representation of the objects in the common space.
-In fact, some of our inference tasks such as match detection makes sense only if we represent each object under each condition as a distinct point.
+3-way MDS methods such as \mbox{INDSCAL}\cite{Carroll_Chang_1970}, PROXSCAL\cite{proxscal} assume a common configuration in group space, from which the individual dissimilarity matrices are computed after being distorted by weight matrices.
+In contrast, when we adopt the joint ``commensurate'' embedding approach, the representation of the objects in the common space is never estimated.
+In fact, some of our inference tasks including match detection make sense only if we represent each object under each condition as a distinct point.
+The violation of global assumptions the \mbox{INDSCAL} and PROXSCAL methods make about the group space and the weight matrices might result in significant performance loss.
+Our method puts weaker constraints on the mapping between different conditions and allows the degree of matchedness to vary for different pairs of observations.
+As such, it should be more robust to noise (weakly matched pairs) in the training data and we expect a more graceful decline in performance.

-Another classical method relevant to our inference task is canonical correlation analysis(CCA)\cite{CCA,Hardoon2004}.
+Another classical method relevant to our inference task is canonical correlation analysis (CCA)\cite{CCA,Hardoon2004}.
 CCA can be used to find a pair of orthogonal projections for mapping data of each modality to the same space.
 The results for this approach are not presented herein for brevity and can be found in \cite{Adali_Thesis}.
 In terms of performance for the match detection task, the CCA-based method was very competitive with our dissimilarity-centric approach.